york-huang/machine-learning-study/Alpine_Rook_Ceph_Notes.md

 # Single-node Rook/Ceph on a 2-nodes k3s Kubernetes cluster

-On a Windows 10 laptop (Surface Book 1st gen), I used two Hyper-V VMs to form a k3s Kubernetes cluster (1 master node + 1 agent node), then deployed the Rook/Ceph on it, with a single-node setup, i.e., one mon, one mgr and one osd (on a raw block device) on one single node (VM).
+All works are done on a Windows 10 laptop (Surface Book 1st gen): two Hyper-V VMs are used to run a k3s Kubernetes cluster (1 master node + 1 agent node), then the Rook/Ceph is deployed on top of it, with a single-node setup, i.e., one mon, one mgr and one osd (on a raw block device) on one single node (VM).

-Such deployment is served for the proof-of-concept and testing purpose.
+Such deployment is served for the purpose of proof-of-concept and testing.

 ### Prepare the k3s Kubernetes cluster

-Perform the following steps on both Hyper-V VMs.
+Perform the following steps on two Hyper-V VMs.

 * Grab the Alpine Linux v3.12 virt image ISO file, install as instructed [here](https://wiki.alpinelinux.org/wiki/Alpine_Install:_from_a_disc_to_a_virtualbox_machine_single_only), some notes should be taken:

-  * For the agent node, attach a secondary virtual disk (such as /dev/sdb, leave it raw, no filesystem, no Alpine installation on it) which is used as the ceph-volume later. **NOTE**: I tried a 5GB disk for it but failed in `ceph-volume lvm` step, then I used a 10GB one and succeeded in bringing up the OSD on it finally.
+  * For the agent node, attach a secondary virtual disk (such as /dev/sdb, leave it raw, no filesystem, no Alpine installation on it) which is used as the ceph-volume later. **NOTE**: I tried a 5GB disk for it but failed in `ceph-volume lvm` step, then I used a 10GB one instead and succeeded in bringing up the OSD on it finally.

-  * In Hyper-V firmware settings, disable secure boot otherwise it might case issues.
+  * In Hyper-V firmware settings, disable secure boot to prevent potential issues during system boot.

-  * In Hyper-V network settings, connect the NIC to default switch instead of the WSL one since WSL haven't DHCP enabled which might cause trouble.
-By doing this, you can't access Alpine from WSL, instead, use PowerShell to do SSH, see below.
+  * In Hyper-V network settings, connect the NIC to the default switch instead of the WSL one since the latter would cause DHCP issues during Alpine installation.
+By doing this, you can't access Alpine from WSL (WSL and Alpine not in a same network), instead, use PowerShell to do SSH, see below.
+(More Hyper-V network issues explained in below sections.)

   * In Hyper-V memory settings, either disable dynamic memory or specify a reasonable upper limit, otherwise it would consume excessive amount of memory of the host machine.